Police-Data-Accessibility-Project/data-sources-mirror/README.md

 **PDAP metadata made easier to access and work with, beginning with data sources and agencies.**

 ## What this is
-The data offered in the `csv` and `json` directories represent an export of the Data Sources being tracked by PDAP and its community of volunteers.
+The data offered in the `csv` and `json` directories represents an export of the Data Sources being tracked by PDAP and its community of volunteers.
 It can help you answer the question, "which data is available about a particular police agency?"

 [Learn more about Data Sources](https://docs.pdap.io/activities/data-sources/what-is-a-data-source) [See this same data but in Airtable](https://airtable.com/shrUAtA8qYasEaepI)